 Padded liner shorts are a mountain biker’s secret weapon: they’ll help you ride further and for longer while staying comfy in the saddle… there’s even space for storage in some of them

-Take your pick, they’re both excellent in 2024 and will stop those pesky saddle sores spoiling your fun, letting you ride for longer in total comfort.
-Finally, don’t forget to complete the look with some baggy shorts or mountain bike pants/trousers to go over the top!
+Take your pick, they’re both excellent and will stop those pesky saddle sores spoiling your fun, letting you ride for longer in total comfort.
+Finally, don’t forget to complete the look with some of the best mountain bike shorts or mountain bike pants/trousers to go over the top!

 Best MTB liner shorts for men